dosanity/dosanity.github.io/webpages/SLC-Zillow-analysis.md

 ## Machine Learning Algorithms (Deeper Analysis)

-For this analysis, we will be using Principle Component Analysis, K-Means Clustering, Hierarchical Clustering, and DBSCAN to understand how the prices, sqft, and cost per sqft differ between zipcodes.
+For this analysis, we will be using Principle Component Analysis, K-Means Clustering, and Hierarchical Clustering to understand how the prices, sqft, and cost per sqft differ between zipcodes.

 ### Principal Component Analysis (PCA)